JohnCartoonist/The-Nostalgia-Project-src/README.md

 # Nostalgia-Project-src
-This is the source code for a mod called the "Nostalgia project", (also known as NBX, which stands for NoBiomesX), it brings back stuff from the old days of Minecraft Java Edition (Release 1.0.0 specifically).
+This is the source code for a mod called the "Nostalgia project", (also known as NBX, which stands for NoBiomesX), it brings stuff from the old days of Minecraft Java Edition back into the game.
+This version of the mod is made for Release 1.0.0, and just to let you know, I didn't make this mod, I didn't work on it in any way, it is made by a user in www.minecraftforum.net called "InsanityBringer", so all of the credit goes to him, I am just a random individual who wants to preserve this mod by decompiling it into source code.